gumgum/gumdrops/CONTRIBUTING.md

 ##### Creating a component

 1. Follow our [GITWORKFLOW.md](GITWORKFLOW.md) to create a new branch.
 2. Add your component `.jsx` file in the correct folder in `/components`.
-It should be in the same category as found on Design System Docs.
+It should be in the same category as found on the Concrete Design System Docs.
 3. Write your component.
 Follow the format of other components, including adding `...otherProps`.
 You should also include `displayName` (storybook needs this), `defaultProps` and `propTypes`.
-In `propTypes`, please include comments when the prop only accepts specific options (as dictated by the Design System).
-These will render in the description column.
+In `propTypes`, please include comments when the prop only accepts specific options (as dictated by Concrete Design System).
+These will render in the description column in the Storybook docs tab.

 For example: